microsoft/bedrock-cli/guides/project-service-management-guide.md

 **NOTE**: It is important to understand that Azure DevOps will have the last variable group take precedence.
-This means that if you have the same variable defined in both variable groups, the variable will take the value of the **last** variable group appeneded to the pipeline yaml file.
+This means that if you have the same variable defined in both variable groups, the variable will take the value of the **last** variable group appended to the pipeline yaml file.

 #### Creating a Service Revision